Karl Martz: Indiana University

 In the spring of 1945, Martz was hired by Henry Radford Hope.
 Hope chaired the Fine Arts Department (later the School of Fine Arts) at Indiana University from 1941 to 1968.
 Martz began as an instructor of ceramic art.
 Ceramic equipment was difficult to obtain after the war, so the university bought all the equipment and supplies from Martz's earlier private studio.

 Martz achieved national and international recognition over the next four decades, both as an educator and as a ceramic artist.
 In the 1950s, he began doing sculptural work in stoneware and later, Asian-inspired porcelain, as well as continuing functional and sculptural earthenware.
-In 1952, Martz participated in the seminal summer workshop at Black Mountain College, North Carolina, working with Bernard Leach, Shoji Hamada, Marguerite Wildenhain, Peter Voulkos, and Warren MacKenzie.
+In the fall of 1952, Martz participated in the seminal pottery workshop at Black Mountain College, North Carolina, working with Bernard Leach, Shoji Hamada, and Marguerite Wildenhain among others.

 In 1957, Martz and Harvey Littleton spent ten days at the historic Jugtown Pottery near Seagrove, North Carolina, where they learned traditional salt-glazed stoneware techniques.
-In the 1960s and 70s, he did two sabbatical semesters in Japan, which influenced his work.
 In 1965, he was elected President of the Design Section of the Ceramics Education Council of the American Ceramic Society (ACS).

 In 1966, he was a leader in the separation of that group from the ACS and the founding of the National Council on Education for the Ceramic Arts (NCECA).

 In 1992, he was inducted as a Fellow of the American Craft Council.

+Sabbaticals in Japan

+In fall 1963, Martz did a sabbatical semester in Japan studying mingei methods and visiting many potteries.

+He worked in Kyoto in the studio of his host, Yuzo Kondo (1902-1985), recognized in 1977 by the Japanese Government as a Living National Treasure.

+During this sabbatical, he crafted white porcelain pieces with blue decorations in the style of Kondo-sensei.